AhmedMohamedZein/Storefront-Backend/README.md

  1.  `npm run test` :

-        Will compile the typescript into javascript 'build the production file .js' then test it using jasnime
+       Will create a database called testdb then migrate:up all data  then compile the typescript into javascript 'build the production file .js' then test it using jasnime and in the end it will db:drop

   2. `npm run dev` :